-An Agnostic is a conclusion based on a lack of knowledge and credible proof.
+An Agnostic point of view is a conclusion based on a lack of knowledge and credible proof.
 An Atheist is someone absent from the belief in God or Gods.
-The word atheism originates from the Greek term ἄθεος (atheos), meaning “without gods.”
+The word Atheism originates from the Greek term ἄθεος (atheos), meaning “without gods.”

-Agnostic Atheism is the position encompassing both atheism and agnosticism.
+Agnostic Atheism embraces Atheism and Agnosticism.
 They are atheists because they are “without gods” and do not believe in their existence.
 And they are also agnostics because imaginary Beings are unknowable and unprovable.

-Here we are at our natural state without gods, which also means without religion.
+Here we are in our natural state without gods, which also means without religion.
 Where would you be if you did not believe in God?
 Simple.
-Where would a slave be if he had no master?
+Where would an enslaved person be if he had no master?
 He would be free.

 One of the best things about spiritual exploration is that you do not need belief.
 You follow a process.
 It’s like baking a cake.
 You follow the recipe, and you get a wonderful tasty treat.
 We find some of these processes in the religious traditions of the East.
 Some ancient traditions act as storehouses, preserving and protecting these processes.
 Some religions attempt to claim these processes as their own, but you can use logic to sort them out.

 These processes can help us return to our natural state of innocence.
 They help us face and conquer the roadblocks to our essential mindset.
 It is what Joseph Campbell calls the Hero’s Journey.
 It is the call of our desire to seek the unknown.
 Overcoming harmful beliefs from our cultural narrative is hard inner work.

 Inner work is an emotionally challenging process to undertake.
 Confronting deeply held beliefs is only part of it.
 One of the best approaches to explore your sacred ground is comparative analysis.
 It’s a comparative religious study method based on the scientific process and incorporates emotional checks to minimize your bias and keep your emotions in check.